-Most applicants have a weakness, whether that's low grades, limited exposure to medicine, no research experience, few leadership experiences, or whatever.
-You probably know what that weakness is., and if you don't, you can probably ask a pre-med advisor who can give you a sense for how you stack up against other applicants.
+Most applicants have a weakness, whether that's low grades, limited exposure to medicine, no research experience, few leadership experiences, etc. You probably know what that weakness is, and if you don't, you can probably ask a pre-med advisor who can give you a sense for how you stack up against other applicants.

 It's easy to think that you should spend all of your time fixing weaknesses, but beyond a certain point, spending time on weaknesses is counterproductive.
 To show you why, let's examine a few questions:

 After reading those questions, most applicants prefer building on a strength, and if done well, this can put your application over the top.

 Yes, it seems that life does indeed revolve around getting into medical school.
 But just because you need to have one eye toward getting in does not mean that you have to spend all of your time obsessed with getting that white coat.

 This year is your chance to do whatever is on your bucket list.
 Have you always wanted to travel?
 Ever wanted to learn to surf?
 To record an album of your own songs.
 Now is the chance to do it.

 a) over the summer, the student did zero gravity research with NASA (he didn't have a lot of research experience before)